 Pay and benefits info:

-- You will automatically have access to the Local Government Pension Scheme – a secure scheme with excellent benefits
+- You will automatically have access to the Local Government Pension Scheme.
+This is a secure scheme with excellent benefits

-- You will have a generous annual leave entitlement, beyond the statutory minimum, starting at 24 days in addition to bank holidays, increasing by 5 days after 5 years service
+- You will have a generous annual leave entitlement, beyond the statutory minimum.
+This is starting at 24 days in addition to bank holidays, increasing by 5 days after 5 years service

 - We try to ensure your responsibilities, commitments and dreams outside are supported tohelp you achieve the perfect worklife balance

-- We are committed to ensuring you will have a manageable caseload, giving you the time you need to work with our service users
+- A commitment to ensure you will have a manageable caseload, giving you the time you need to work with our service users

 - We invest in our employees to make sure you have the right skills and experience to provide a first class service to the people of Rutland.
 The training we offer includes professional and personal development – a real opportunity to grow yourself and your career.